steverusso/bigtech.fail/website/content/events/twitter-suspends-katie-hopkins/index.md

 > violative of our rules — which includes violations of our hateful conduct
 > policy and abusive behavior policy.
 These rules apply to everyone using our
 > service, regardless of the account involved.

+Hopkins was [permanently banned](/events/twitter-bans-katie-hopkins/) about six months later.